-Choose one of the following three areas of emphasis: Teaching Strategies Option:
+Choose one of the following five areas of emphasis: Teaching Strategies Option:

+(Three 3-credit courses) EDIN 545/Encouraging Skillful, Critical, and Creative Thinking 536/Universal Design for Learning: Reaching All Learners in the Digital Age EDIN 553/The Kinesthetic Classroom: Teaching and Learning through Movement EDIN 554/The Kinesthetic Classroom II EDIN 573 Technology with Ease: Enhancing the Modern Classroom The Diverse Classroom:

 (Three 3-credit courses)

-EDIN 545/Encouraging Skillful, Critical, and Creative Thinking

-536/Universal Design for Learning: Reaching All Learners

-in the Digital Age

-EDIN 553/The Kinesthetic Classroom: Teaching and Learning

-through Movement

-EDIN 554/The Kinesthetic Classroom II

-EDIN 573 Technology with Ease: Enhancing the Modern Classroom The Diverse Classroom:

-(Three 3-credit courses)

 EDIN 559/The Bully Proof Classroom

-EDIN 552/Strategies for ADHD, LD and a Spectrum
+EDIN 552/Strategies for ADHD, LD and a Spectrum of Learners

-of Learners

 EDIN 555/Skills and Strategies for Inclusion and Disability Awareness

 EDIN 558/The Gendered Brain

 EDIN 546 The Culturally Distinct Classroom

-Classroom Management and Classroom Climate Option:
+Classroom Climate and Management Option:

-(Three of the following four 3-credit courses)
+(Three 3-credit courses)

-EDIN 544/Increasing Student responsibility and Self-Discipline in Learning Communities

-EDIN 565/Cooperative Discipline

-EDIN 528/Skills for Building the Collaborative Classroom

-EDIN 556/Motivation: The Art and Science of Inspiring

-Classroom Success

-EDIN 553 The Kinesthetic Classroom

-Classroom Well-Being and Physical Activity

-EDIN 553 The Kinesthetic Classroom

-EDIN 554 The Kinesthetic Classroom II: Moving Across the Standards

-EDIN 539 Creating Health and Balance in Today's

-Classroom

-EDIN 556 Motivation: Inspiring Classroom Success
+^{}Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
+Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education EDIN 544/Increasing Student responsibility and Self-Discipline in Learning Communities EDIN 565/Cooperative Discipline EDIN 528/Skills for Building the Collaborative Classroom EDIN 556/Motivation: The Art and Science of Inspiring Classroom Success EDIN 553 The Kinesthetic Classroom Classroom Well-Being and Physical Activity (Three 3-credit courses) EDIN 553 The Kinesthetic Classroom EDIN 554 The Kinesthetic Classroom II: Moving Across the Standards EDIN 539 Creating Health and Balance in Today's Classroom EDIN 564/Movement & Technology Balance: Classroom Strategies for Student Success EDIN 540/The Mindful Classroom Collaboration and Classroom Inquiry (Three 3-credit courses) EDIN 528/Skills for Building the Collaborative Classroom EDIN 544/Increasing Student Responsibility and Self-Discipline in Learning Communities EDIN 556/Motivation: The Art and Science of Inspiring Classroom Success EDUC 601/Data-Inspired Decision Making (Pre-req: EDUC 510) EDUC 602/Inquiry in Practice (Pre-req: EDUC 601) Elective Courses (2) Students must complete two (2) additional elective RTC-NJ courses (6 credits).
+This may include transfer courses, pending pre-approval.
 Culminating Experience Requirement: